Creating a new Internal Communication

 The video URL must use the HTTPS protocol.

-If you specify a video to run in the Internal Communication tile, be aware that some Team Members may navigate directly to the Detail view, bypassing the Tile.
+If you specify a video to run in the Internal Communication tile, be aware that some Team Members can navigate directly to the Detail view.
+This means they'll bypass the Tile.
 If the video is essential viewing, display it in the Detail view as well as, or in place of the Tile.

-Video URLs are subject to your organization's access policy - make sure your intended target audience is authorized to access the video you want to use.
+Video URLs are subject to your organization's access policy.
+Make sure you've authorized your intended target audience to access the video you want to use.

 Image